wagtail-nest/wagtail-personalisation/docs/index.rst

     :target: https://pypi.python.org/pypi/wagtail-personalisation/

-Wagxperience is a fully-featured personalisation module for Wagtail CMS.
+Wagxperience is a fully-featured personalisation module for Wagtail.
 It enables editors to create customised pages - or parts of pages - based on segments whose rules are configured directly in the admin interface.